mirror/dd-wrt/src/router/btop/README.md

 </details>

-## Compilation OpenBSD
+## Compilation NetBSD

-   Requires at least GCC 10.
+   Requires at least GCC 11.

-   Note that GNU make (`gmake`) is required to compile on OpenBSD.
+   Note that GNU make (`gmake`) is required to compile on NetBSD.

 <details>
 <summary>